neuefische/wd-flipped-classroom-curriculum/course-management/tasks/task-definitions.md

 <span style="color:orange">**to-dos:**</span>

-- [ ] Generate Feedback form by
+- [ ] Adjust Feedback form and generate a link to share with students
-  - [ ] Going into the Google Drive course folder to the "Weekly-Feedback" directory
+  - [ ] If necessary adjust the sessions of the week.
-  - [ ] Inside of this folder click right (on your mouse) or with two fingers (on your trackpad)
-  - [ ] Click on the little arrow next to "Google Formulare/Google Forms" and then choose "Aus einer Vorlage/From a template"
-  - [ ] Click "Erstellen und Freigeben/Create and Share" and choose the Weekly Course Feedback Template
-  - [ ] Adjust the form to your course by adding the sessions of the week and changing the name of the document
+  - [ ] Change the name and the title of the document.
-  - [ ] Select the tab "Antworten/Answers" and copy the link into the internat chanel of the course - this link is for the coaches
+  - [ ] Select the tab "Antworten/Answers" and copy the link into the internal channel of the course - this link is for the coaches.
-  - [ ] Select the tab "Einstellungen/Settings" and **turn off** the only switch which is on, which gives access to only neuefische members.
+  - [ ] Select the tab "Einstellungen/Settings" and open "Antworten".
+Make sure that the switch "Nur für Nutzer in neuefische.de und den vertrauenswürdigen Organisationen freigeben" is **turned off**, which gives access to only neuefische members.
 We need to switch it off, as the students are not members of the neuefische Google ecosystem
   - [ ] Finally click "Senden/Send" and chose "Senden über/Send via -> Link symbol" and copy the link to send it to the students via Slack.

 ---